 How to Write a Needs Statement for Your Grant Proposal

 When you begin writing your grant proposal, your first goal should be to answer that all-important question: What is the need that my organization will address with this project?
 It can be helpful to start with your needs statement when you address that.

-Winning Grants Step by Step, by Carlson and O'Neal-McElrath, provides a wonderful outline to preparing an effective needs statement.
-The authors say that the needs statement should convince the funder that your project meets a critical societal need.
+Winning Grants Step by Step by Tori O'Neal-McElrath provides a wonderful outline for preparing an effective needs statement.
+The author says that the statement should convince the funder that your project meets a critical societal need.

 What Does a Needs Statement Include?

-- It should avoid circular reasoning, a common error in grant proposals.
-The Foundation Center defines circular reasoning as claiming that the absence of your solution as the actual problem.
+Your needs statement should avoid circular reasoning, a common error in grant proposals.
+The Foundation Center defines circular reasoning as claiming that the absence of your solution is the actual problem.
 Then your solution is offered as the way to solve the problem.
-For example, "The problem is that we have no senior center in our community.
-Building a senior center will address the problem."
+For example, "The problem is that we have no senior center in our community and building a senior center will address the problem."

 How to Write the Needs Statement